 The styles can be shown grouped by type in both list and grid view modes.
 Individual groups can be closed or opened, using the open / close arrow in the group heading, to hide or show the styles in that group.

-When shown in a list mode, both the preview and the name of the styles are shown, taking up more space in the panel.
-When shown in a grid mode, only the preview of the styles is shown, but more styles are visible and accessible without scrolling the list.
+When shown in a list mode, both the preview and the name of the styles are shown.
+When shown in a grid mode, only the preview of the styles is shown.
 Some style types may not have a suitable preview (for example: character or paragraph styles), and these will be shown in list mode, even if the panel uses the grid mode.

 To apply a style on objects in the canvas: